nutechsoftware/alarmdecoder-smartthings/README.md

 <a name="rfxmask">#3</a>:AAAAAA is the RF Serial Number B is battery status, C is supervisor event(ignore with ?), D is loop0(ignore with ?), E is loop1(ignore with ?), F is loop2(ignore with ?) and E is loop3(ignore with ?).
 Ex.
 RFX-123456-?-?-1-?-?-? will monitor 5800 RF sensor with serial number 123456 and loop1 for changes.

 <a name="zonenumbers">#4</a>: The number assigned initially to each device zone name is sequential and arbitrary.
 The actual zone tracked for each device is configured in the **AlarmDecoder UI** device settings page.
 So 'Security Zone Sensor #1' could actually be zone 20.
 Rename these as needed.

+<a name="flexible_handlers">#5</a>: Each AlarmDecoder Virtual device receives a default type when it is created.
+This Device Type or Device Handler can be changed using the device editor.
+[Several example device types](#devicetypes) are provided and more can be created using the examples as reference.

+<a name="devicetypes"></a>
+## Alarm Decoder Device Handlers
+The Device Type or Device Handler for a given virtual device can be changed at any time.
+If the application requires a Smoke Detector and does not support Contact Sensors simply change the Type in the device editor.
+AlarmDecoder virtual devices will receive a translated message from on/off to a message appropriate to the devices type and capabilities.
+* AlarmDecoder virtual contact sensor
+capabilities [Contact Sensor]
+* AlarmDecoder action button indicator
+capabilities [Momentary, Switch]
+* AlarmDecoder status indicator
+capabilities [Contact Sensor]
+* AlarmDecoder virtual carbon monoxide detector
+capabilities [Carbon Monoxide Detector]
+* AlarmDecoder virtual shock sensor
+capabilities [Shock Sensor]
+* AlarmDecoder virtual smoke alarm
+capabilities [Smoke Detector]

 ## Setup SmartThings